elk-audio/elk-docs/documents/sushi_internal_plugins.md

   * **uid** : "sushi.testing.peakmeter"
   * Parameters (output only) :
     + "left" : detected level on the left track in dB.
-Range: [-120, 0]
+Range: [0, 1], normalized from [-120, 0].
     + "right" : detected level on the right track in dB.
-Range: [-120, 0]
+Range: [0, 1], normalized from [-120, 0].